-An important element in the development of logistics clusters is the natural environment, comprising mainly (but not only) their central geographical location.
-Thus, many logistics clusters have been a trade junction throughout history.
+An important element is the development of logistics clusters is the natural environment, mainly (but not only) geographical location.
+Thus, many logistics clusters have a history of being a trade junction throughout history.

-19.5.1 Natural Conditions and History
+5.1.
+Natural Conditions and History

-Dependency on the natural environment is not unique to logistics clusters.
-Clearly, agriculturally-based clusters, such as the wine clusters in Napa and Sonoma Valley in California, the coffee growing clusters in Colombia or the banana growing clusters in Ecuador and Costa Rica also depend on natural conditions.
+Dependency on the natural environment is not unique to logistics cluster.
+Clearly, agriculturallybased clusters, such as the wine cluster in Napa and Sonoma Valley in California, the coffee growing clusters in Colombia or the banana growing clusters in Equator and Costa Rica also depend on natural conditions.
 For logistics clusters, geography is particularly relevant since it implies a central node in a transportation network with easy accessibility to major trading locations.
 Other natural conditions, however, also sometimes come into play.